 Medical malpractice compensation includes both economic and noneconomic damages for the victim.
 Economic damages include all out of pocket expenses like medical bills, lost wages, and the loss of future income and benefits.
 Noneconomic damages include compensation for pain and suffering, emotional distress, disability, disfigurement, and the loss of enjoyment of life.
 Until 2010, Georgia had a $350,000 cap on noneconomic damages for medical malpractice cases that has since been deemed unconstitutional.
 As such, there are now no caps on the noneconomic damages for this type of case.

-For more information about medical malpractice claims in Georgia, call or contact the law office of Jonathan R. Brockman today to schedule a free evaluation.
+For more information about medical malpractice claims in Georgia, call or contact the law office of Jonathan R. Brockman, P.C. today to schedule a free evaluation.